Managing Submissions in Central#

 If you have enabled Client Audit Logging on your form, and log events have been submitted to the server, then you will find a file that ends with

 - audit.csv.
 This file combines all the logging data from all submissions to the form into a single table.

-To connect a third-party tool to Central over OData, you will need a link to paste into the tool.
+As shown in the tutorial video above from Humanitarian Data Solutions, you will first need a link to paste into the tool.
 You can find this link by clicking on the Analyze via OData button on the right side of the listing page:

 Once you click on it, you should see this popup appear: